How to Prevent Stink Bugs This Fall

 You will also want to constantly sweep your floors and wipe down your countertops.
 This way you are getting rid of crumbs and residue from spillage.

-Also, check out boxes and grocery bags before you bring them inside.
+Also, check out boxes and bags before you bring them inside.
 Stink bugs can easily travel on these things, making themselves cozy.

 Vacuum Stink Bugs, Don't Squish